sharkshead/shale/README.md

 # shale
-An extensible reverse-polish notation language.
+An elegant and extensible reverse-polish notation language.

 Compiles on Linux.
-See shale -h and shale -s for details.
+See shale -h and shale -s for details, and the examples/ directory.